organise-network/frontend-dogs-task/README.md

 ## Take-home or in-person/call

 There are two options for completing this task, you can either:
-1. Complete this task as a **take-home, with a follow up 30 min call** with our team to discuss the questions listed below, or
+1. Complete this task as a **take-home, submitted with some brief documentation about your approach**, or
 2. Complete this task **live over a 1 hour call** with our team, where we can discuss the questions together on the call.

 ## Set up before you start